break-stuff/wc-storybook-helpers/README.md

 ### Overriding Controls

-If you would like to change any of your controls, you can easily override it.
+If you would like to change any of your controls, you can easily override it using the spread operator and passing in an updated `argType` after the helper `argTypes`.

 ```js
 export default {